sebastian-steiner/week-day/README.md

 4. **Century** e.g. 01.02.**20**03
     - A **century code**

-You now add **day + month code + year code + century code** and subtract 1 if your date is in January or February of a leap year.
+You now **add day + month code + year code + century code and subtract 1 if your date is in January or February of a leap year**.
 Take the remainder of dividing your final number by 7 and look up the date in this table:

 - 0: Sunday
 - 1: Monday